OmkarMokashi/Data-Migration-Accelerator-Cockpit-Server/README.md

 ## Verification
 Hit the URL
 http://cockpitserverhostname:3001
-cockpitserverhostname is the hostname of the machine running cockpit server
+cockpitserverhostname is the hostname of the machine running the cockpit server.

 A successful deployment will show the Cockpit Server Welcome page.